dougdyson/webcam/TDD_OLLAMA_DESCRIPTION_PLAN.md

 - ✅ **REFACTOR**: Clean up and optimize
 - ✅ **TRACK**: Update checkboxes after each cycle
 - ✅ **ENVIRONMENT**: Always prepend `conda activate webcam && ` to all terminal commands
+- ✅ **COMMIT**: Prompt user to make a code commit at the end of every completed section

 ---